bekk/bekk-christmas/post/thecloud/wip-utilize-aws-lambda-with-netlify-in-3-simple-steps.md

 #### 3. Deploy your function

 The last step we should do is make our endpoint available on the internet.
 This is as simple as running `git push` with your committed changes.
-Now run `netlify open` to open the admin-UI of your site.
-Your endpoint will be available at `https://<yoursitename>.netlify.com/.netlify/function/<your_function_name>`
+Netlify will deploy your site and after a few seconds you will have an available API endpoint.
+To get to the admin panel of your site, run `netlify open` in your terminal.
+Your endpoint will be available at `https://<yoursitename>.netlify.com/.netlify/function/<your_function_name>`.

 ### Summary